-(modified according to any phasing policy).
+AbsoluteTime, then the first release is the maximum of the start parameter and the time of the call to the associated RealtimeThread.start() method (modified according to any phasing policy).
 When null, the default value is a new instance of RelativeTime(0,0).

-period The period is the interval between successive unblocks of the RealtimeThread. waitForNextRelease88 method.
+- period The period is the interval between successive releases.
 There is no default value.
-When period is null an exception is thrown.

-cost Processing time per release.
+When period is null an exception is thrown. - cost Processing time per release.
 On implementations which can measure the amount of time a schedulable is executed, this value is the maximum amount of time a schedulable receives per release.
-When null, the default value is a new instance of RelativeTime(0,0).

-deadline The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
-When null, the default value is new instance of RelativeTime(period).

-overrun Handler This handler is invoked when an invocation of the schedulable exceeds cost in the given release.
+When null, the default value is a new instance of RelativeTime(0,0). - deadline The latest permissible completion time measured from the release time of the associated invocation of the schedulable.
+When null, the default value is new instance of RelativeTime(period). - overrunHandler This handler is invoked when an invocation of the schedulable exceeds cost in the given release.
 Implementations may ignore this parameter.
-When null, the default value is no overrun handler.

-missHandler This handler is invoked when the run() method of the schedulable is still executing after the deadline has passed.
+When null, the default value is no overrun handler. - missHandler This handler is invoked when the run() method of the schedulable is still executing after the deadline has passed.
 When null, the default value is no deadline miss handler.